What are the jobs with the highest and lowest demand in Mexico

 Jobs with the highest and lowest demand in Mexico

-In his follow-up he found that all the industries in their digitization process have opened positions with knowledge in systems engineering, software development, and data analysis, which is increasing in demand.
+In his follow-up, he found that all industries in their digitization process have opened positions with knowledge in systems engineering, software development, and data analysis, which is increasing in demand.

 The job opportunities that are on the rise They are in order of importance: scientific data analyst; specialist in artificial intelligence and machine learning; Big Data specialist; specialists in strategy and digital marketing; and specialist in project automation.